ooples/pine_script_docs/source/essential/Alerts.rst

     hline(50)
     plot(r)

-If a user created a *script alert* from this strategy and included both *order fill events* and *alert() function events* in his alert, the alert would trigger whenever an order is executed, or when one of the `alert() <https://www.tradingview.com/pine-script-reference/v4/#fun_alert>`__ calls was executed by the script on the realtime bar's closing iteration, i.e., when `barstate.isrealtime <https://www.tradingview.com/pine-script-reference/v4/#var_barstate{dot}isrealtime>`__ and
+If a user created a *script alert* from this strategy and included both *order fill events* and *alert() function calls* in his alert, the alert would trigger whenever an order is executed, or when one of the `alert() <https://www.tradingview.com/pine-script-reference/v4/#fun_alert>`__ calls was executed by the script on the realtime bar's closing iteration, i.e., when `barstate.isrealtime <https://www.tradingview.com/pine-script-reference/v4/#var_barstate{dot}isrealtime>`__ and